Davidholmes1993/groupwork_lrg/README.txt

-To download and use our repository and run our exon coordinates finder program, type git init into your command line, and then type git clone https://github.com/Davidholmes1993/groupwork_lrg.git
+To download and use our repository and run our exon coordinates finder program,
+type: git init into your command line, and then type: git clone https://github.com/Davidholmes1993/groupwork_lrg.git

 For the gene you want to investigate on https://www.lrg-sequence.org/ ,